meligo/ordina-jworks.github.io/_posts/2017-05-18-Blockchain-code-examples.md

  Before we can invoke these functions with the current logged in user __account__, this account needs to be unlocked.
 When you create an account, it is by default locked.
  To __unlock__ accounts we use __parity__.
  To use parity, we add `Parity parity` as new local variable and add following code to our constructor from the service class: `this.parity = Parity.build(new HttpService());`.
  Then we unlock the given walletID and password with parity.
-Which is aswell default set on http://localhost:8545/.
+Which is as well default set on http://localhost:8545/.
  ```java
  ...
  PersonalUnlockAccount currentacc = parity.personalUnlockAccount(currentwalletID,passwordWallet, duration).send();